10 Best Hamams in Istanbul + Where to Eat After Your Bath

 Preparation

 The first thing that’ll happen is that the men in your group will be separated from the women.
-(There are few hammams in Istanbul where it is mixed) There are separate sections for the sexes.
-If you opt to pay a little extra, you opt to have an attendant guide you through the journey.
-The locker rooms are the first spot your tellak (male attendant)/natir (female attendant) will guide you to.
+(There are a few hammams in Istanbul where it is mixed.)
+There are separate sections for the sexes.
+If you pay a little extra, an attendant will guide you through the process.
+The locker rooms are the first spot your tellak (male attendant) or natır (female attendant) will take you to.

 Though you are visiting a public bath, you may be pleased to know that complete nudity is not common in Turkish baths.
-Covering the bottom bikini area is a general rule and most people will be only wrapped up with a peshtemal.
-Therefore, there are private cubicles to get changed in.
-You’ll be given slippers and a peshtemal.
-A peshtemal is a colorful cotton towel that is highly absorbent, and you’ll be expected to cover yourself with it before the scrubbing starts.
+Covering the bottom bikini area is a general rule and most people will be wrapped only in a peshtemal.
+There are private cubicles to get changed in.
+You’ll be given slippers and a peshtemal, a colorful cotton towel that is highly absorbent, and you’ll be expected to cover yourself with it before the scrubbing starts.
 If you’re uncomfortable with any nudity, you may wear a bikini; however, you may be the only one.

 It’s also unusual to go through the bathing experience with makeup still on.
 You’ll have the opportunity to place all your personal items in a locker, wrap the key around your wrist, and head into the hararet.